A rapid, non-invasive, point of care liver examination.

 - XL+ Probe, Extra Large: Designed for heavier weight adults in which the distance from the skin to the liver capsule is over 35mm.

 Operated by an Echosens certified operator, FibroScan provides instantaneous quantitative results at the end of the examination.
 The treating healthcare professional will interpret these measurements based on the etiology and guidelines of their preference.
-With the MyFibroScan app, physicians are able to enter their patient’s scores, select their etiology and view a graphical representation of their patients’ scores in relation to the threshold cutoff values of the selected etiology.Learn more by downloading the app
+With the MyFibroScan app, physicians can enter their patient’s scores, select their etiology and view a graphical representation of their patients’ scores compared to the threshold cutoff values of the selected etiology.Learn more by downloading the app

 FibroScan is FDA Cleared